moodymudskipper/safejoin/README.md

 -   `"c"` to check *c*onflicts of *c*olumns
 -   `"b"` like *"by"* checks if `by` parameter was given explicitly
--   `"u"` like *unique* to check that the join colums from an unique key on `x`
+-   `"u"` like *unique* to check that the join columns form an unique key on `x`
--   `"v"` to check that the join colums from an unique key on `y`
+-   `"v"` to check that the join columns form an unique key on `y`
 -   `"m"` like *match* to check that all rows of `x` have a *match*
 -   `"n"` to check that all rows of `y` have a *match*
 -   `"e"` like *expand* to check that all combinations of joining columns are present in `x`
 -   `"f"` to check that all combinations of joining columns are present in `y`
--   `"l"` like *levels* to check that matching is consistent with levels of factor columns
+-   `"l"` like *levels* to check that join columns are consistent in term of factor levels
 -   `"t"` like *type* to check that joining columns have same class and type

 For example, `check = "MN"` will ensure that all rows of both tables are matched.

-Additionally when identically named columns are present on both sides, we can aggregate them into one in flexible ways (including coalesce, nestn or just keeping one of them).
+Additionally when identically named columns are present on both sides, we can aggregate them into one in flexible ways (including coalesce, nest or just keeping one of them).
 This is done through the `conflict` parameter.

 The package features functions `safe_left_join`, `safe_right_join`, `safe_inner_join`, `safe_full_join`, `safe_nest_join`, `safe_semi_join`, `safe_anti_join`, and `eat`.